saidvandeklundert/saidvandeklundert.github.io/_posts/2020-1-7-python-strings-and-screen-scraping.md

 ['SoMe StRinG.   ', 'Empty lInEs, leAding anD Trailing whiTespaces.   ', '  MiXed UPPER and lower case.']
 </pre>

 The string was converted into a list.
-By putting in the <b>if line</b> test, we ensure that non-empty lines are not added to the list ( if '' evaluates to False).
+By putting in the <b>if line</b> test, we ensure that non-empty lines were not added to the list ( if '' evaluates to False).

-Let's work on the strings in the list and remove unwanted whitespaces as well as make everything lowercase. to do this, we need to work on the expression part of the list comprehension:
+Let's work on the strings in the list and remove unwanted whitespaces as well as make everything lowercase.
+To do this, we need to work on the expression part of the list comprehension:

 {:refdef: style="text-align: center;"}
 ![Python list comprehension](/img/list_comprehension_new_string.png "Python list comprehension")